kamontat/nd/README.md

 ## Important

 Consider to the next step.
-The problem is we cannot build single file execuable with pkg anymore because firebase libraries have their own Native modules. until pkg packager resolve this problem.
+The problem is we cannot build single file execuable with pkg anymore because firebase libraries have their own Native modules. until pkg packager resolve this problem ([pkg#837](https://github.com/zeit/pkg/pull/837).
 We might need to consider alternative option.
 As discuss early we might move the code to [electron](https://electronjs.org/) for built real application for normal users.

 ## Badges